 Takeaway:

-Q: How does staging affect buyer elimination in Ladera Ranch?
+Q: How much does staging reduce buyer elimination risk in Ladera Ranch?

 Example: